 The unveiling of WBGO Studios coincided with the May 19 release of the station’s newest project, a four-part series about racial economic inequality titled The Great Wealth Divide.

 The series is hosted by Dale Favors, a managing partner at professional services firm Adaptive Growth Leadership, and produced by filmmaker and film critic Mike Sargent.
 It features conversations with experts from various fields about challenges and solutions in addressing the wealth gap between white communities and Black and Latinx communities.
+Eric Wynne created the podcast and serves as EP.

 The Great Wealth Divide was in the works before WBGO leaders decided to consolidate their podcasting strategy under WBGO Studios, according to CEO Steve Williams.
 A sponsorship deal with J.P.
 Morgan Chase boosted marketing of the series and helped create “quite a buzz” as the first release from WBGO Studios, he said.